nathanreyes/v-calendar/docs/api/calendar.md

 **Type:** Object

-**Description:** The page for the first calendar pane located at row 0 and column 0.
+**Description:** The page (month, year) for the first calendar pane located at row 0 and column 0.
 Use the `.sync` modifier for two-way binding.

 **Default:** `undefined` *Resolves to current month if not provided.*